lioncash/biscuit/README.md

 ## Example

 The following is an adapted equivalent of the `strlen` implementation within the RISC-V bit manipulation extension specification.
+For brevity, it has been condensed to only handle little-endian platforms.

 ```cpp
 // We prepare some contiguous buffer and give the pointer to the beginning